You know you should get tested. You know PrEP exists. So why does walking into a clinic feel like the hardest thing in the world?

 Getting Through the Clinic Visit

-"I'm here for my quarterly PrEP maintenance panel.
-I need the routine bloodwork, liver and kidney function checks, and the standard 3-site swabs."
+Just here for my regular PrEP testing.
+I need the usual bloodwork, liver and kidney check, and the three-site swabs.

 The No-Story Rule